ariciputi/cookiecutter-base/README.md

 development dependencies and having documentantion automatically generated from docstrings is way easier than any other alternative.

+Eventually if you want to add some infosec-related dependencies you can.
+At the moment only [bandit](https://pypi.org/project/bandit/) is supported but other packages will be added soon.

 ## Caveat

 Because the template itself creates a Python virtual environment, you cannot run